kyxap1/starred/README.md

 - [nodejs-bower-grunt](https://github.com/dockerfile/nodejs-bower-grunt) - Node.js w/ Bower & Grunt Dockerfile for trusted automated Docker builds.
 - [ansible-completion](https://github.com/dysosmus/ansible-completion) - Basic bash completion for Ansible
 - [takeover.sh](https://github.com/marcan/takeover.sh) - Wipe and reinstall a running Linux system via SSH, without rebooting.
 You know you want to.
-- [streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running your choice of L2TP/IPsec, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, a Tor bridge, and WireGuard.
+- [streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, and a Tor bridge.
 It also generates custom instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [setup-ipsec-vpn](https://github.com/hwdsl2/setup-ipsec-vpn) - Scripts to build your own IPsec VPN server, with IPsec/L2TP and Cisco IPsec on Ubuntu, Debian and CentOS
 - [kostyrevaa.consul-template](https://github.com/kostyrev/kostyrevaa.consul-template) -
 - [posixcube](https://github.com/myplaceonline/posixcube) - posixcube.sh is a POSIX compliant, shell script-based server automation framework.